gvSIGAssociation/gvnix/addon-web-relation-styles/readme.txt

 Introduction
 ===============

-Add-on update jspx views from entities that have OneToMany mapped relationship to show them inside tabs.
+Add-on update jspx views from entities that have OneToMany mapped relationship to show them inside paginated tables grouped by tabs.

 Project contents
 =================